| Romans 9:18-21 states: "Therefore hath he mercy

 this verse emphatically teaches Divine reprobation.
 To do so

 would be to go against the plain sense of Scripture itself.
+Though many objections might be raised against the Bible

 doctrine of reprobation, it is clearly set forth in the